aribs/RRSS-Video-Downloader/README.md

-# YouTube Video Downloader
+# Social Media Video Downloader

-A simple Python script to download YouTube videos using `yt-dlp` and `ffmpeg`.
+A simple Python script to download YouTube, and Tiktok videos using `yt-dlp` and `ffmpeg`.
 This script allows you to download videos in the best available quality by passing the video URL as a command-line argument.

 ## 📌 Requirements
 - Python 3.x
-- `yt-dlp` (for downloading YouTube videos)
+- `yt-dlp` (for downloading YouTube and Tiktok videos)
 - `ffmpeg` (for merging video and audio)

 ## 🚀 Installation